picotouch/DC-DIY-UPS/rm2.md

 #### Pre-Made Modules

-Pre-assembled modules (LTC3780, SDLA12TA, CN3767, etc.) are third-party products:
+Pre-assembled modules (DC/DC buck-boost module LTC3780, battery charger module SDLA12TA, etc.) are third-party products:

 - I am not affiliated with any module manufacturer
 - Modules are used "as is" per manufacturer specifications